mwrnd/innova2_flex_xcku15p_notes/README.md

 ##### Programming the ConnectX5 FLASH Using a CH341A Programmer

+If the above method of forcing Recovery Mode worked, you may skip this section.
+I have only needed an exact copy of the initial firmware that came with the board when preparing these notes.
+However, if you have the ability to read FLASH ICs then it is safer to have a copy.

 The ConnectX-5's FLASH IC is a 3V 128Mbit=16Mbyte [W25Q128JVS](https://www.winbond.com/resource-files/W25Q128JV%20RevI%2008232021%20Plus.pdf).
 I was able to successfully program it using a [CH341A Programmer](https://github.com/stahir/CH341-Store/tree/5b4fda3add3d492f14f73a8376c580644f6c8195). **This is a dangerous procedure that can damage your Innova-2**.
 Please do not make this your first attempt at FLASH IC programming.
 Consider a practice run on some other less important device or [purchase a W25Q128JVS](https://www.trustedparts.com/en/search/W25Q128JVS) IC to test with.

 ![U45 W25Q128JVS IC](img/FLASH_IC_U45_W25Q128JVSQ.png)